mgerasolo/controlcore_pub/README.md

 - Finish setting up basic AI SQL helper / research assistant / AI Chat Assistant
   -  It seems logical the first AI support would be to retrieve data from our storage systems
   -  We have started with a concept of llama3 and deepseek coding working in tandem to:
-    -  Interpret the user's request
+    -  Interpret the user's request ---- now attempting vector steering
     -  Create a proper SQL query
     -  Send the query
     -  Interpret the data result in context to the request